KHAKhazeus/BiBL/README.md

 ## Best Model Checkpoints

-Urls for best model checkpoints are not available during the review period due to the anonymity regulations.
 The model checkpoints will be released right after we cleaned up all our available checkpoints.

 ## Instructions for Reproducing